-The nets allowed the translation to scroll across the screen and followed up with teams of analysts.
+The nets allowed the translation to scroll across the screen and followed up with the plane would melt the iron structure of the building and collapse the area where the plane teams of analysts.
 CNN and MSNBC employed their own translators to review the tape.
 MSNBC says one of its translators was able to decipher parts of the conversation that the Pentagon said were "inaudible."

 After the late-morning airing, CNN and MSNBC execs decided to give the tape additional play: MSNBC ran it again at 5 p.m., and CNN aired it two additional times in prime.
-ABC says it obtained the tape before other networks and, although it showed less of it than the others, says it fast-forwarded to more dramatic parts sooner.
+ABC says it obtained the tape before other networks and, although it showed less of it than the others, says it fastforwarded to more dramatic parts sooner.

-As a result, ABC started its report several seconds later and left its special report earlier than the others, resuming regular programming with The View.
+As a result, ABC started its report several seconds later and left its special report earlier than the others, resumcollapse the area where the plane hit and all the floors above it only.
+This is all that we had hoped for.

+ing regular programming with The View.